 Just in case you were wondering, here’s the list of all the strings-attached loopholes currently available for early, penalty-free access.
 It wouldn’t be a bad idea to keep these on file just in case.
 Some of these are better than others:

-- Qualified first-time home purchase up to 10k in a lifetime
+- Qualified first-time home purchase up to $10,000 in a lifetime (IRA only)

 Rule of 55

 This first mechanic is age dependent and applies only to people between 54 and 58.
 It should be considered before the other approaches as it’s the most flexible of the three (aside from the rigid age requirement of course).
-Feel free to skip to the next section for the non-age-dependent options.
+Skip to the next section for the non-age-dependent options.

 The IRS has a rule called “Rule of 55.”
 This rule states if we leave our employer in the calendar year in which we turn 55 or older we can access “qualified retirement plans” such as 401k, 403a and 403b (see the IRS website for a complete list of applicable plans) without incurring the 10% early-withdrawal penalty.
 The reason for leaving the employer can be anything – resignation, layoff, termination with cause – anything.